Ever wondered how to communicate with your customers more effectively?

 We’re not just talking about getting responses to adverts, we’re talking about communicating in ways that will get you meaningful results; including stronger customer relationships, improved data, and increased revenue through new business.

 To kick things off, ask yourself: are you sure you’re communicating in the best way to reach as many relevant customers as possible?

 Don’t be misled to think that we’re telling you to just message everyone in your contacts list: you already know that spamming ads won’t get you anywhere (not to mention the GDPR harm it’ll do).

-However, these days, good communication is about casting at least a few wide-but-meaningful-nets so that you catch a variety of relevant customers, each of whom are swimming in different pools of opportunity…
+However, these days, good communication is about casting a meaningful-net so that you catch relevant customers who are swimming in a pool of opportunity…

 1. Fishing for customers on social media